-The average American household carrying a credit card balance has over $16,000 in debt , but you sure wouldn’t know it.
+The average credit card debt of U.S. households is $5,700 , but you sure wouldn’t know it.
 People talk all day long about their workouts, favorite apps, and their love lives, but bring up the subject of money, especially credit card debt, and suddenly everyone clams up.

-With fixed-rate credit cards becoming more difficult to find, and the average annual percentage rate (APR) for variable-rate credit cards just over 16% as of this writing, you could save thousands of dollars by refinancing credit card debt with a credit card consolidation loan.
-Fortunately, applying online usually doesn’t take more than a few minutes.
+One strategy to help you pay off your credit card debt is to consolidate and refinance your debt with a personal loan.
+With fixed-rate credit cards becoming more difficult to find, and the average annual percentage rate (APR) for variable-rate credit cards over 17% as of this writing, consolidating your credit card debt with a credit card consolidation loan could help you pay down your debt.

 Looking for a better way to get rid of

 Check out SoFi Personal Loans.

 Another benefit of consolidating your credit card debt with a personal loan is that you don’t need to decide which card to pay off first, you simply pay off all of your debt at once.
 Then you have one payment each month to pay off your personal loan.

 If you qualify for a personal loan to consolidate your credit card debt, you are taking out a brand new loan with a new interest rate and monthly payment to pay your full credit card balances.
 Then, you will just have one monthly payment to worry about instead of many different payments on different credit cards each month.

 While using a personal loan to consolidate your debt has many upsides, there are a few things to note.
 A shorter loan term could mean higher monthly payments.
 Additionally, if your personal loan term is long, you could be paying more in interest over the life of the loan.

 If you have decided that consolidating your credit card debt with a personal loan is the right strategy for you, you could check out personal loans with SoFi.

 Here’s how a SoFi personal loan for credit card debt can help you pay off your credit card debt and bolster your bottom line: